-You may have heard that depression is caused by chemical imbalances that affect your brain.
-Although this is true, a variety of factors can cause these issues to develop.
+You may have heard that depression is caused by certain aspects of brain chemistry that affect your brain.
+While brain chemistry does appear to play a role, there are a variety of biological — as well as social and environmental — factors can cause these issues to develop.

 There are several types of depression.
 Many cases of depression are mild or moderate in severity, while others are described as major depression.

 Other types of depression include seasonal affective disorder (SAD), atypical depression and others.
 These types of depression often have distinct causes.

 No matter what the cause of your depression might be, depression is treatable.
 If you’re feeling depressed, you can talk to a healthcare provider to learn more about the options available to you.

 Although depression is one of the most common, frequently treated mood disorders, experts still aren’t fully aware of what causes it to develop.

 This is because unlike many other illnesses, which are caused by a specific pathogen or internal dysfunction, research into depression suggests that it can be caused by a variety of factors.

 If you’ve researched about depression, you’ve likely heard that depression is linked to unusually low levels of certain neurotransmitters in your brain, such as serotonin.

 Neurotransmitters are chemicals that transmit information between your neurons.
 Experts have currently identified more than 100 different neurotransmitters, many of which play essential roles in your brain and body’s functioning.

 Currently, experts believe that several different neurotransmitters may be related to depression symptoms.
 These include: